-There’s no denying how helpful English to French translation apps can be, especially if you’re a tourist trying to engage with the people around you.
-However in the business world, where French remains a key language, even the best English to French translation app won’t get you very far.
-All entrepreneurs know that detail and precision are crucial to a successful venture abroad, and unfortunately this accuracy can’t be guaranteed when relying on automated language software.
+There’s no denying how helpful English to French translation software and apps can be, especially if you’re a tourist trying to engage with the people around you.
+However in the business world, where French remains a key language, even the best English to French translation technology won’t get you very far.
+All entrepreneurs know that detail and precision are crucial to a successful venture abroad, and unfortunately this accuracy can’t be guaranteed when relying on automated language translation software.
 So why are so many businesses still turning to AI to help them communicate on a global level?

 There are many things that English to French translation apps won’t ever come close to achieving compared to professional human French translators.
 Here are several scenarios where you should not turn to technology for your linguistic needs (as well as a few examples where a simple app can help you!).

-Three Things You Can’t Do With An English To French App
+Three Things You Can’t Do With An English To French Translation App

 Communicate on a professional level